bibleexchange/courses/church-history/200_persecuted-church/persecuted-church.md

 ### Secret meetings

 The Christians started to meet in secret to protect themselves from persecution.
 The secret meetings of Christians aroused suspicion.
-They were accused of meeting in secret to plan an overthrow of the Empire. {++Because of the Lord's Supper and talk about eating the body of Christ, some people thought that they were cannibals.++}
+They were accused of meeting in secret to plan an overthrow of the Empire.
+Because of the Lord's Supper and talk about eating the body of Christ, some people thought that they were cannibals.

 ### Equality in the church